Directors and Officers insurance

 D&O insurance can also protect executives and board members in the unfortunate case of bankruptcy.
 The D&O policy will provide indemnification, acting as a buffer between the personal assets of the directors and officers and the legal costs spent defending litigation brought by creditors, trustees, or past investors.

-Side A: Covers directors and officers when the company refuses to or is unable to provide indemnification.
+Side A: Covers individual directors and officers when the company refuses to provide indemnification or is unable to provide it.
 This is most commonly seen in cases of bankruptcy.

 Side C: Covers the company itself.
 If the company is being sued for financial mismanagement, the D&O policy will provide coverage.